TornadoRTX/TorDar/CONTRIBUTING.md

 Please note that code contributions may be subject to modifications of the license by the project maintainer.

-Thank you for considering contributing to Supercell Wx!
+Thank you for considering contributing to TorDar.